 - Students then work through the module activities.
 Any unfinished content on Day 1 can be saved for Day 2.

-- Student groups can present their findings to the whole class following completion.
+- Student groups can present their findings and engage in broader discussion to the whole class following completion.

 Potential pre-class readings: